KenanRico/aUTOeXTRACT/README.md

 # aUTOeXTRACT
-simple script used to recursively extract an archive and output all archived files
+simple cross-platform (UNIX, Windows) script used to recursively extract an archive and output all archived files

+---

+## Usage

+- Your input should be: a zip file of any of the supported types (listed below) that is located within a directory.
+Note that this zip file should be the only file in the directory.
+Please refer to _Test_ in this repo.
+- Run the script name `recursive_extract.py`, supply an input argument that is the directory name.
+Ex: `python recursive_extract Test`.
+- Be fully certain you are running the script for the correct target directory, as the script will pick up all archives in that directory.

+---

+## Supported Archive formats
+1) `.zip` files
+2) `.tgz` files
+3) `.gz` files